salilab/tutorial_tools/README.md

 For other branches such as `develop`, use `github-develop.yml` instead.

-The `build.yml` config file will ensure the tutorial tests get run every time the tutorial is changed (pushed to GitHub) using both Python 2 and Python 3, and for the current IMP nightly build and also the latest stable release (if applicable).
+The `build.yml` config file will ensure the tutorial tests get run every time the tutorial is changed (pushed to GitHub) for the current IMP nightly build and also the latest stable release (if applicable).

 ## Tutorial text